Monitoring and investigating enterprise-wide experience

 Having reviewed all the information retrieved for the device by the 1E Client, a reasonable next step for the analyst is to query the device directly to get some extra info that's not captured by default.
 They have an idea that memory issues might be causing the slowdown and something they would like to check is what processes are running on the device.

-Clicking on the Explore button in the Device details page navigates to the Explorer application, assuming that the analyst has the required Questioner and Actioner permissions.
+Clicking on the Explore button in the Device View navigates to the Explorer application, assuming that the analyst has the required Questioner and Actioner permissions.
 In the Explorer application the analyst can confirm that the Coverage for the question is constrained to the ACME-WIN1002 device.
 This means that the instruction they select will be run on that target device.

 Finding out what processes are running on the device